Rosuav/TwitchTips/Glossary.md

 see it (or, conversely, the time from when a viewer types something in chat to when the streamer reacts to it).

+### Operating System (OS)

+The thing that runs your computer.
+It's your OS's job to run the things that you actually care about.
+Popular operating systems include Mac OS (aka OSX aka macOS), Microsoft Windows, Linux (usually seen in some form of distro eg Debian, Ubuntu, Red Hat, Kali), FreeBSD, iOS, etc, etc, etc.

+Your choice of operating system dictates some of the software you can use, but other software ("cross-platform") can be run on many OSes.

 ### Resolution

 The number of pixels in the image you're sending.
 Most viewers aren't going